 5) Monitor and Maintain

 With the zero trust framework all but set, the task of monitoring and maintaining the network architecture begins.
-The network administrators can now gain insight into zero trust policies’ operational aspects by reviewing all logs up to Layer 7.
-By logging and monitoring all traffic, the organization can use and enforce what it has learned to improve its network security.
+The network administrators can now gain insight into the operational aspects of zero trust policies by reviewing all logs up to Layer 7.
+The organization can use and enforce what it has learned to improve its network security by logging and monitoring all traffic.

-Eventually, the organization may reach “D-Day” when the network makes the switch from the default ‘allow’ to default ‘deny’ for any flow anomalies.
+Eventually, the organization may reach “D-Day” when the network switches from the default ‘allow’ to default ‘deny’ for any flow anomalies.

 Securing a network’s applications and data while offering uninterrupted, convenient access is a constant ball game for any organization.
 While the default ‘deny’ function may deny access to an intended device or user, one can investigate and resolve a particular issue.

-While the task is daunting, IT professionals who have taken on the challenge agree – starting small is better than not starting at all.
+While the task of implementing zero trust can seem tedious, IT professionals who have taken on the challenge agree – starting small is better than not starting at all.